Read time: 6 mins

 • Diarrhoea

 For example, a toddling pup may seem really energetic, but they only need five minutes of exercise for every month of their age.
 Over-exercising them can lead to developmental problems like early arthritis.

-A dog in the prime of life will need much more time out and OAPs (Old Age Pooches) thrive on a slow-and-steady stroll.
+A dog in the prime of life will need much more activity time, whilst OAPs (Old Age Pooches) thrive on a slow-and-steady stroll.
 Doing some research before you get your pooch will help to set your expectations and ensure that the two of you are on the same page of the exercise book.

 If long walks aren’t your dog’s thing, there are other ways to test their stamina.
 They might have a medical condition, such as arthritis, that prevents them from doing exercise or you may simply want to mix things up a bit.